Jim Driscoll: Boxing in the US

 After claiming the British and Commonwealth featherweight titles Driscoll went to prove himself in the U.S. American boxing fans of the era favoured all-action boxers, but they were won over by the Cardiffian's skills, giving him the nickname 'Peerless Jim.'
 (Another common nickname for him was "Jem," and in his home town he was affectionately called "The Prince of Wales.")
-Featherweight champion Abe Attell faced Driscoll in 1910; the Welshman dominated the fight, but with the "no decision" rule in place, without a KO he couldn't take the crown.
+Featherweight champion Abe Attell faced Driscoll in 1910; the Welshman dominated the fight, but with the "no decision" rule in place, without a KO he could not take the crown.
 Driscoll declined a rematch in order to attend an exhibition match in aid of the orphans of St. Nazareth House: "I never break a promise."
 He returned to the United States the next year, but a chest infection and an injury in a road accident sustained just days before meant a poor showing when he faced Pal Moore, losing by newspaper decision.
 He returned shortly after to Britain, and never got his title shot at Attell.

 After becoming the first featherweight to win a Lonsdale Belt, Driscoll prepared for an eagerly-anticipated fight against Freddie Welsh.
 The match was a disappointment, though, as Welsh's spoiling tactics upset Driscoll's style.
 By the 10th round, Driscoll's frustration boiled over, and he was disqualified for butting Welsh.